stefanbund/311/README.md

 3. Phase Three.
 Apply Javascript toolkit to enable the webpage to interact with the cloud (i/o, file uploads).
 Two AWS interactions per page required per team mate, not including loading the hosted page from S3.

 #Homework
+## Due Tuesday November 1st
+Have four pages of HTML5 complete, demonstrating the core strategy for your pages.
+These pages should feed a larger team strategy and support the team's objectives.
+When presented with a sitemap, the user should be able to navigate the general, top level pages necessary to run your business model.
+No javascript is required, only HTML pages, empty of data otherwise delivered by javascript.

 ## Due Tuesday October 25th
 Your team must deliver a navigation bar, similar to http://getbootstrap.com/examples/navbar-static-top/, to be used at the top of each page of your site.
 This requires your team to decide what pages must be made, who will make them, and how they should flow together to support your business process.
 Draw a navigation diagram to support the creation of a sequence of pages, which bring the user to a task's completion.
 This need not be the final version, but a working prototype that gives each team member some independence.